 Take note that it is the height that the grass has attained that should determine when it is time to mow: it is your lawn's way of giving you a cue (straight from the horse's mouth, so to speak).
 It would be arbitrary to establish a schedule for mowing based on length of time between mowings.
 For instance, advising someone to "mow every other week" fails to take into account the growing conditions during that period of time.
 For example, rainfall stimulates growth in lawns, so the presence or absence of rain will have a great impact on mowing frequency.

 While the 2 1/2-inch height for a cool-season grass is optimal for the fall, it is hardly an absolute figure that must be adhered to throughout the mowing season.
 If you are trying to get rid of crabgrass, for instance, you may wish to make an adjustment in spring and summer.
-That is because it is during these seasons that this annual weed (here is what crabgrass looks like) competes for space with your lawn grass.
+That is because it is during these seasons that the annual crabgrass weed competes for space with your lawn grass.